Conflicted Memory at Alan Cristea Gallery

 A thoughtful show of work that is well put together, Conflicted Memory allows space for quieter voices to speak powerful art.

-Conflicted Memory is at Alan Cristea Gallery until 1st June 2013, for further information visit here.
+Conflicted Memory is at Alan Cristea Gallery until 1st June 2013.
+For further information visit the gallery’s website here.